• Nothing Found

 24/7 Email & Phone support

 Crete is full of history, culture and stunning scenery, so it’s no wonder you can’t wait to begin exploring all the island has to offer.
-If you’re planning to visit Chania or Heraklion during your stay, using a Crete taxi is a quick, laid back and affordable way to see it all.
-You can easily find a taxi by hailing one from the street, walking to a taxi rank or simply calling one of the radio companies.
-All taxis in Crete have a regulated charging system that uses a taximeter.
+If you’re planning to visit Chania or Heraklion during your stay, using a Crete taxi is a quick, laid-back and affordable way to explore the island.
+Each taxi will offer a safe and direct door-to-door transfer to all of the most popular destinations on the island.

 TRAINED DRIVERS